meeki007/node-red-contrib-i2c-lcd-adafruit-sainsmart/readme.md

 ## i2c_LCD_Output

 i2c_LCD_Output - Node for sending txt and changing screen color of the LCD.
 Settings button changes between Basic or Advanced.
-If your just looking to put some txt onto the screen and want to have it clear the old message for you and dim the screen after an ammount of time you define then Basic is for you.
+If you are just looking to put some txt onto the screen and want to have it clear the old message for you and dim the screen after an ammount of time you define then Basic is for you.
 Advanced is if you wish to control every aspect of the message.
-You control clearing the screen, turning it on and off etc. This is needed if your going to creat your own LCD menu system or somting complecated.
+You control clearing the screen, turning it on and off etc. This is needed if your going to create your own LCD menu system or something complicated.

 ![output_basic.png](./doc/output_basic.png)
 ![output_advanced.png](./doc/output_advanced.png)